Grow SomethingBeautiful

 Sunflowers

 Cheerful, towering sunflowers that are the ultimate garden showstopper.
+Our selection includes giant varieties for the back of the border and smaller types for cutting gardens.
 A magnet for pollinators, birds, and smiles.
-Varieties include: Mongolian Giant (immense 8-12+ feet tall with dinner-plate-sized heads and bright yellow petals — great for shade and dramatic focal points), Red Torch (stunning red and yellow bicolor blooms — attractive to pollinators; WARNING: do not eat this variety), and Ring of Fire (striking red and yellow flame pattern, 4-6 feet tall — excellent cut flowers).
+Varieties include: Mongolian Giant (8-12 feet tall with massive dinner-plate-sized heads), Red Torch (stunning red and yellow bicolor blooms), Ring of Fire (striking red and yellow flame pattern, 4-6 feet), and other selections.
 Growing tips: Direct sow after last frost — sunflowers grow fast and do not like transplanting.
 Mongolian Giants need staking or support in windy areas.
 Our Owens Valley sun produces excellent sunflowers with strong stalks and heavy seed heads.
 Leave spent heads for the birds in fall, or harvest seeds for roasting.
-All varieties prefer full sun and well-drained soil.
+Sunflower roots exude allelopathic compounds — rotate their location each year.

 $4.00